ibm-cloud-architecture/refarch-jee/phases/phase1.md

 To get the report, run `java -jar binaryAppScanner.jar binaryInputPath --analyze [OPTIONS]`

-_(I) binaryInputPath, which is an absolute or relative path to a J2EE archive file or directory that contains J2EE archive files_
+_(I) binaryInputPath, which is an absolute or relative path to a JEE archive file or directory that contains JEE archive files_

 _(II) in our case, the [OPTIONS] are: --sourceAppServer=was70 --targetAppServer=was90 --sourceJava=ibm6 --targetJava=ibm8
 --targetJavaEE=ee7_